json-everything/json-everything-blog/_posts/2026/2026-02-14-schemagen-aot.md

 - What can be defined at compile-time?
 - How does this interact with runtime configuration?

 For the first, I could only include options that could be defined on the `[GenerateJsonSchema]` attribute.
 So it now has optional parameters that you can set to configure property naming, property order, and whether conditionals produce strict property requirements.
 I wouldn't be able to support custom generators or refiners, or set up a schema registry to support external references.
+Maybe I'll figure these things out in a future release, but for now, they're unsupported.

 For the second, I had to concede that since the configuration needs to be available at compile time (when the schemas are generated), any runtime configuration just wouldn't be applicable.